Chrisherr1/Chrisherr1/README.md

 ## Currently Working on
 - Comptia - Security+ <br>
-  `███░░░░░░` 30% · Going through the modules at the moment. <br>
+  `███████░░` 80% · Going through the modules at the moment. <br>
   ESTIMATED EXAM DATE: SEPTEMBER 2026

-- PortSwigger - Burp Suite Certified Practitioner <br>
+- Hack the box - Certified Web Exploitation Expert <br>
-  `███░░░░░░` 30% · Going through the modules at the moment. <br>
+  `█░░░░░░░░` 10% · Going through the modules at the moment. <br>
-  ESTIMATED EXAM DATE: DECEMBER 2026
+  ESTIMATED EXAM DATE: March 2027

 ---